-- WITS does not tolerate any unlawful use, possession, or distribution of illicit drugs on WITS property or as part of any WITS-sponsored activities. - Any student who has violated a federal drug law must notify the WITS administration within 5 days - Responsible use of alcohol on or off premises by students over 21 while not encouraged, will be allowed as part of religious services and celebrations and under the condition that the student makes no attempt to use a motor vehicle after consuming alcohol.

-Any student violates this policy will be held responsible, and censured severely, up to and including suspension or expulsion.
+- The use of illegal drugs, alcohol, and tobacco on campus is strictly prohibited. - WITS does not tolerate any unlawful use, possession, manufacture, dispensation or distribution of illicit drugs. - Any student who has violated a federal drug law must notify the WITS administration within 5 days. - Any student who violates this policy will be held responsible, and censured severely, up to and including suspension or expulsion.